Program Admissions and Requirements

-Admission to Michigan Tech does not automatically grant a student admission to the teacher education program.
-Students must apply separately to the Division of Teacher Education by first setting up an appointment to meet with Judy Hilss, certification officer.
-Typically, students apply to the program no earlier than their sophomore year.
-An application and a conviction statement form will be given to you at this initial meeting.
+Admission to a Michigan Tech degree program does not automatically grant a student admission to the teacher education program.
+Students must apply separately to the Division of Teacher Education by first setting up an appointment to meet with Nancy Jayne (email@example.com), Certification Officer.
+Typically, students apply to the program during the spring of their sophomore year or later.
+Due to course scheduling, all students must begin the program during the fall semester.
+Application materials will be given to you at the initial meeting.

 Requirements for admission include:

 - Grade Point Average.
-Students in the teacher education program must maintain a minimum major GPA.
-The requirements for each major follow: 2.5 GPA for math, biology, chemistry, computer science, earth science, integrated science, physics, and English; and 2.75 GPA for social sciences and economics.
-In addition, all students must maintain a minimum 2.5 GPA in their education and certification minor courses.
+Applicants to the teacher education program must have a minimum major GPA.
+The requirements for each major follow: 2.5 GPA for math, biology, chemistry, Earth science, integrated science, physics, and English; and 2.75 GPA for social sciences and economics.
+In addition, all students must have a minimum 2.5 GPA overall and in their certification minor courses (if applicable).

-Students who do not meet these criteria may appeal in writing to the Division of Teacher Education Admission Appeal Committee, citing reason(s) for the appeal and providing supporting documentation.
+Students who do not meet these criteria may appeal in writing to the Division of Teacher Education, citing reason(s) for the appeal and providing supporting documentation.

 Departmental approval is required prior to registration for any education course.

 This is not an official list of degree requirements.
 Adjustments may be required due to curriculum changes.

 |ED3410 Clinical Experience (includes a 30-hour school placement)||1|

 |Additional Required Classes|

 |HU4150 Literacy in the Content Areas (includes a 30-hour field placement)||4|